manabapp/TcpShark/README.md

       Analysis           TCP analysis information for TCP troubleshooting.
                          Please refer to the description in <list mode>.

+      Information        Information for upper layer protocol.
+                         Same contents as Wireshark 'Info' field is displayed.

       Option VALUES      TCP Option's values (if some bits in OPTION area are set).